nikkilr88/egghead-asciicasts/up-and-running-with-preact/lessons/react-define-functional-components-in-preact.md

 Let's break this onto multiple lines, and as you can see, we now have the same results.

-Now we have this reusable user component that encapsulates everything it needs to do with styling, or class names, or how it uses data, all within its own component and it allows similar components pass in this data.
+Now we have this reusable `User` component that encapsulates everything it needs to do with styling, or class names, or how it uses data, all within its own component and it allows similar components pass in this data.
 The benefits of splitting your code up into functional components like this becomes really clear when you need to reuse them.

-Let's say we wanted to add a second user, then we can just change the image source and the name,
+Let's say we wanted to add a second user, then we can just change the `image` source and the `name`,

 ```html
 <User image="https://avatars0.githubusercontent.com/u/1643522?v=3",